The Financial Cost of the American Revolution

 • Purchase enough street hot dogs at $5 each to feed every U.S. citizen 1.5 franks every day for a year.

-• Have the Boston Pops play concerts of patriotic tunes accompanied with fireworks three times per day, every day, for the next 1,685 years.
+• Have the Boston Pops play patriotic tunes accompanied with fireworks three times per day, every day, for the next 1,685 years.

 • Welcome 1.3 billion new Americans by covering the $725 U.S. citizenship application fee for each of them.